AngelaMeow/angelameow.github.io/_posts/2025-7-14-startup-website-design-and-cms-implementation.md

 <div class="about-project">
   <div>
-    <h2>MUA Mujeres en las Artes - CMS Design Case Study</h2>
+    <h2>Startup Website Design and CMS Implementation
     <a href="https://gominno.com/" class="button"> Live Preview </a>
   </div>
   <div>
     <h3> About the project</h3>
-    <p>These two project were about building Markwting platforms to empower internal teams to manage their content.
-And provide a fast, clear, and trustworthy web experience for admins and visitors.</p>
+    <p>The two clients were about building Marketing platforms to empower internal teams to manage content.
+The goal was to provide a fast, clear, and trustworthy web experience for admins and visitors.</p>
   </div>
 </div>